cbstodd/colinstodd-com-jekyll/_posts/code/2019-02-19-adding-real-favicon-generator-to-your-angular-app.md

     ```bash
     touch faviconDescription.json && mkdir src/assets/outputDir
     ```
-    This creates a generator file and output folder where the generator files are going to be placed in.
+    This creates a generator file and output directory where the generator files are going to be placed in.

 6. Now you'll want to copy that source code on the RFG site into the newly created `faviconDescription.json` file.
 You'll notice that there will be `TODO: Path to your master picture`.

-7. You'll need to add your original icon that you uploaded to RFG into the newly created `src/assets/outputDir` folder.
+7. You'll need to add your original icon that you uploaded to RFG into the newly created `src/assets/outputDir` directory.
 I named my image `favicon.png` so my path looks like this:

     ```json
     {